RememBear Review: Quick Expert Summary

 RememBear also secures user data with 3 high-tech advanced security safeguards, such as:

 - Secure remote password (SRP).
 Protects data while it’s moving between user devices and RememBear’s servers.

 - Key management system (KMS).
 Ensures data encryption even if RememBear’s servers get breached.

 - Transport layer security (TLS).
 Keeps data safe from HTTP attacks.

-Overall, RememBear has excellent security features, but it’s pretty low on extra features — I’d like to see them include password sharing, dark web monitoring, password strength monitoring, and more — which are offered by competitors like 1Password, Dashlane, RoboForm, and Keeper.
+Overall, RememBear has excellent security features, but it’s pretty low on extra features — I’d like to see it include password sharing, dark web monitoring, password strength monitoring, and more — which are offered by competitors like 1Password, Dashlane, RoboForm, and Keeper.
 But RememBear still provides all of the essential features necessary for a convenient and secure password manager.

 RememBear’s browser extension is available for Chrome, Firefox, and Safari.
 It handles most of RememBear’s password management functions — it stores new passwords, auto-fills saved logins, and generates secure new passwords.
-It was able to easily detect login fields and auto-fill them quickly and accurately during all of my tests.
+RememBear’s browser extension was able to easily detect login fields and auto-fill my logins quickly and accurately during all of my tests.

-Competitors like RoboForm offer browser extensions for a variety of other browsers, such as Brave, Opera, and Edge, but RememBear’s current browser extensions function well, and I expect to see more browsers added in the near future.
+Competitors like RoboForm offer dedicated browser extensions for a variety of other browsers, such as Brave, Opera, and Edge.
+I hope RememBear also adds more dedicated browser extensions in the near future.